Ai Accountant

 Make your ledgers mirror your returns, and your audits will be smoother.

-Vendor-level ITC control, processes and controls
+Vendor-level ITC control: processes and controls

-Build a live vendor dashboard to track invoice due dates, 180-day ageing, GSTR-2B status, and link payments to invoices.
+Build a live vendor dashboard to track invoice due dates, 180-day ageing, GSTR-2B filing status, and link payments to invoices.
 During onboarding, validate GSTINs, check filing discipline, and align payment terms well within 180 days.

 • Segregate ITC on hold versus available credits.